 - scRNAseq: a package containing gene counts data from a collection of public scRNAseq datasets

 - scran: a collection of functions for common single-cell analyses

 Accessing the Terra Bioconductor Image

-To use Bioconductor in a Jupyter Notebook, you first need to set your Terra workspace runtime environment to the Bioconductor Docker image.
+To use Bioconductor in a Jupyter Notebook, you first need to set your Terra workspace cloud environment to the Bioconductor Docker image.
 If you are interested in looking inside the Docker file (or building your own custom Docker file), you can read more details in this GitHub repository.

-After setting your runtime environment, launch your R Jupyter Notebook or create a new one using the instructions in this article.
+After setting your cloud environment, launch your R Jupyter Notebook or create a new one using the instructions in this article.
 Once you’ve launched the notebook (when you can enter Edit Mode), you can run a quick sanity check by accessing the R help page of a Bioconductor function using the “?” syntax as shown below.

 Or you could try loading a package you now expect to be available, such as 'GenomicAlignments'.

 If your research requires additional Bioconductor packages, you can readily install them in your R Jupyter notebook using Bioconductor’s BiocManager package which comes pre-installed with the Terra Bioconductor image.
 Use the command ‘BiocManager::install()’.